openfv/openfv/README.md

 The semantics for changes to the version number SHALL include an increment by the value of 1 of the:

-- `MAJOR` version number for completion of major project specific milestones
+- `MAJOR` version number for completion of major project specific milestones and for all backwards incompatible changes made to the typeface software (e.g. the elimination of support for an entire Unicode code range).
 - `MINOR` version number for functionality, hotfix, and dependency changes.
 Examples include:
   - glyph design changes
   - addition/elimination/modification of hinting/instruction sets